 I don’t even know where to begin with this one.
 There was just so much good food.
 Let’s start before the trip.
-I spent months searching the Serious Eats and Chowhound message boards for the best places, meticulously making google maps for each and every town we were going to visit.
+I spent months searching the Serious Eats and Chowhound message boards for the best places, for sale meticulously making google maps for each and every town we were going to visit.
 If I was only going to be in Italy for 2 weeks, I wanted to make sure to eat the best possible food.
 Granted, it’s not that hard to get good food in Italy, but you’d be surprised by the number of English-menu tourist traps that crowd the big cities.

 Though I spent most of my time in Italy, we did have that one day in Madrid and I made the most out of it by eating entirely too much.
 Just strolling through Madrid, it’s easy to see where my love of ham and cured pork products comes from.
 Tom kept saying, “I can see your family heritage.
 This country is full of ham and chorizo.”
 I know.